microsoft/msix-packaging/README.md

-xPlatAppx
+MSIX Packaging SDK
 ---------
     Copyright (c) 2017 Microsoft Corp.
     All rights reserved.

 DESCRIPTION
 -----------
-    The xPlatAppx project is an effort to enable developers on a variety of platforms to package and unpackage application packages for the purposes of distribution from either the Microsoft Windows Apps Store, or 2nd/3rd party stores.
+    The MSIX Packaging SDK project is an effort to enable developers on a variety of platforms to package and unpackage application packages for the purposes of distribution from either the Microsoft Windows Apps Store, or 2nd/3rd party stores.
 To that end, the file format of these packages need to be in a format that is easily digestible to through the Microsoft Windows Apps Store back-end ingestion processes; which means that the